 The 10 Best Bed Frames

-This wiki has been updated 25 times since it was first published in January of 2017.
+This wiki has been updated 29 times since it was first published in January of 2017.
 The key to a good night's sleep is a proper foundation for support, but your furniture should also complement your bedroom decor.
 One of these bed frames should satisfy both of those criteria.
 We've selected various styles, including elegant models with posts, and some platform options that eliminate the need for a box spring and can be used with just a mattress.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes